shaunc11/Entra-ID-Lab/README.md

 ## Final Thoughts

 This project gave me real-world experience simulating identity-based risk, performing access audits, and applying security best practices in Entra ID.
-IAM is often overlooked in cloud security—but it's where most breaches begin.
+IAM is often overlooked in cloud security but it's where most breaches begin.

 ---